 - Pack power lunches with plenty of vegetables and fruits, whole grain foods and other foods rich in protein.
 Fussy eaters?
 Get creative with your lunchbox prep by slicing your veggies into carrot and celery sticks, or making fruit kebabs, and pairing them with yummy hummus, yogurt or tzatziki dips.

 - Research shows that any well-balanced meal, with foods high in vitamins B, C, D3, and magnesium, improves concentration, boosts the immune system and produces a better attitude.
 Ensure your child gets their school day off to a great start with a nourishing breakfast of oatmeal, fresh fruits, whole grain toast and eggs, and avoid foods high in sugar and carbohydrates.
 In other words, keep those super sweet cereals and donuts out of the cupboards.

-and include extras in case those items get lost.
-Make back-to-school shopping fun for your child, while being mindful of their health and safety.
-Have them select their own mask with trendy designs they will be excited to wear.
+- Make back-to-school shopping fun for your child, while being mindful of their health and safety.
 Choose a durable backpack that has compartments to store their stuff and ease their load.
 Consider an ergonomically correct chair to support their posture if they are studying a lot at home.

 - Learn how your child learns best

 and accommodate.
 For example, if you child requires complete silence to be productive, set up a desk in a quiet corner of the house focused on their schoolwork.
 If your child is a visual learner, suggest they take computer screenshots or photos of the material their teacher is presenting to use as a study aid and as a reference at exam time.

 by making a schedule, allowing enough time for you and your family to have a nutritious breakfast and get properly ready for school or work.
 Sticking to a daily routine, that includes scheduling breaks for mental and physical fitness, will help everyone be more focused and productive, while helping your children develop healthy habits for life.